gauravbhand1611/oms-documentation/documents/integrate-with-hotwax/README.md

 ---
 description: >-
-  Explore HotWax Commerce's technical documentation for insights on integrating with ERP, WMS, and POS systems.
+  Read HotWax Commerce's technical documentation for insights on integrating with ERP, WMS, and POS systems.
 ---